Research on radiation level measurement in mobile accelerator sites

 Radiation source position correction

 In this study, the primary radiation source is X-rays generated by the interaction of the electron beam with the phantom.
 The X-ray range has a diameter of 10 cm (diameter of the collimator), and its height forms a cylinder corresponding to the range of the electron beam in water.
-Due to the geometric dimensions of the radiation source not being strictly point sources, there is an offset between the detection point and the geometric center of the actual source (with an offset of a in the X direction and b in the Y direction).
+Due to the geometric dimensions of the radiation source not being strictly point sources, there is an offset between the detection point and the geometric center of the actual source (with an offset of in the X direction and in the Y direction).
 Therefore, when calculating the dose rate at 1 m on each axis, position correction is required.

-where Q is a constant value.
+where is a constant value.

 Results